theimowski/SuaveMusicStore/index.md

 It would be nice if we could authorize only chosen users to mess with albums in our Store.
 That's exactly what we'll do right now.

-As a warmup, let's add navigation menu at the very top of the view.
+As a warm-up, let's add navigation menu at the very top of the view.
 We'll call it `partNav` and keep in separate function:

 ```